DavidJCobb/DovahKit/native/src/DovahKit/editor/subsystems/worldinput/_docs/spec.md

             1. Overwrite <var>Button</var>'s previous-frame claim with <var>Button</var>'s current-frame claim.
       1. Reset <var>Button</var>'s current-frame claim.
 1. Run the [bind list update algorithm](#bind-list-update-algorithm).
-1. Deliver all queued (and merged, if applicable) bound function invocations to the outside world i.e. to Worldedit.[^3]
+1. Deliver all queued (and merged, if applicable) bound function responses to the outside world i.e. to Worldedit.[^3]

 [^3]: Algorithms in this document describe Worldinput as executing input nodes' bound tools.
 This is a simplification.
 In reality, Worldinput passes parameters to those tools as appropriate and receives queued actions, merging them if a tool is triggered more than once in a single frame.
 The queued actions are then delivered to the outside world at the end of input processing.
 In other words: we're not running editor operations in the middle of processing input; we do all input processing, and then we actually run the editor operations that the user's inputs triggered.